Least flycatcher: Vocalization

 The vocalization of the least flycatcher is often characterized as being dry and sounding like a piercing «che-bec» pushed with strength, the second syllable being louder than the first.
 During the hottest days of the summer, they often call incessantly.

 Singing is essential to the least flycatcher to establish and defend their territory.
-While the female remains quietly in the nest, the male sings from several perches some distance away from the nest, and a few kilometers above the level of the nest.
+While the female remains quietly in the nest, the male sings from several perches some distance away from the nest, and a few meters above the level of the nest.
 From there, he sings the Che-bec repeatedly and rapidly during the morning (about 60 times per minute), losing some speed and regularity throughout the day.
 All of the males in a same area seem to sing in unison.
 This singing fervor gradually decreases throughout the summer, as the breeding cycle reaches an end.

 The female sings rarely.
 She instead uses a call-note that Macqueen (1950) describes as sounding like «Chweep».
 She sometimes calls while feeding her nestling, or to her partner when he leaves and returns to the nest.
 She also uses her chweep-note in outbursts when defending her nest.